mvantriet/CertAssert/README.md

 <div align="center"><img src="https://docs.aws.amazon.com/cognito/latest/developerguide/images/scenario-authentication-oidc.png" alt="awscognitoopenidconnect"
 	title="AWS Cognito integration" /><p><i><sub>Source: <a href="https://docs.aws.amazon.com/cognito/index.html">AWS Cognito documentation</a></sub></i></p></div>

-Linking AWS Cognito with an instance of CertAssert enables authenticated users with AWS role-based access control using STS *sts:AssumeRoleWithWebIdentity*.
+Linking AWS Cognito with an instance of CertAssert enables authenticated users with AWS role-based access control using AWS STS (*sts:AssumeRoleWithWebIdentity*).
 This can fullfill requirements such as AWS console access, reading the content of private AWS S3 buckets, calling private endpoints on AWS API GW etc.

 ## <a name="oidc-mapping">OIDC mapping</a>
 CertAssert offers client applications the option to request access for two oAuth scopes apart from the required *openid* scope.
 The claims associated with each oAuth scope refer to x509 attributes of the subject's distinguished name.
 CertAssert thus maps conventional scopes onto x509.
 The table below shows the details and associated claims for both scopes.